Db2-DTE-POC/wxddemo/docs/wxd-federation.md

 When the command comes back as Ready, you can start using the Presto CLI.

-Connect to IBM watsonx.data and try Federation.
+Connect to watsonx.data and try Federation.
 ```
 ./presto-cli --catalog pgdatadb
 ```